Text Features: Definition, Examples, and How to Use Them

 The most common types of text features include tables of content, diagrams, charts, graphs, photographs, illustrations, headings, indexes, captions, and glossaries.

-They are not only found in books and articles but also magazines, newspapers, research papers, and journals.
+They are not only found in books and articles but also in magazines, newspapers, research papers, and journals.

-Types of Text features and how each is used
+Types of Text Features and How Each is Used

 Some of the most commonly used text features include: